 Chuck your dry bread into a food processor and give it a quick whizz.
 Once the bread is at breadcrumb size, remove and either use straight away or pour on a plate or baking sheet to dry overnight before storing.

-Thinly slice a baguette or ciabatta and place onto a baking sheet.
+Thinly slice a baguette or ciabatta and place it onto a baking sheet.
 Drizzle with olive oil and bake at 220C (430F) for 5 minutes or until golden.
 Take a clove of garlic, peel and rub it into each slice.
 Serve with a selection of oil, meat, cheese and antipasto.
 For some more interesting toppings, visit this recipe from Delish.